Sparse Bayesian Optimization

 \subsection{Sparse BO as Multi-Objective BO}

 In this section we introduce the Sparsity Exploring Bayesian Optimization method (SEBO), which takes a multi-objective approach to sparse BO.
-There is an insightful and useful connection between internal regularization and the random scalarization methods used for MOO.
-As described in Section~\ref{sec:background}, ParEGO applies the EI acquisition function to a random scalarization of multiple objectives.
-This is similar to EI with internal regularization, when we consider $f$ and $-\xi$ to each be objectives, and the scalarization to be a linear weighting with $\lambda$ the weight.
-In fact, linear scalarizations are commonly used in MOO~\citep{marler10}.
+Rather than considering $\xi$ as a penalty applied to the objective, we consider $f$ and $-\xi$ to each be objectives that we wish to maximize.